 3.1.1.
-Browser requirements
+Browser software requirements

 Sitecore Experience Platform clients are browser-based user interfaces.
-Sitecore Experience Platform has been tested and can run on the following browsers:
+Sitecore Experience Platform 9.2.0 has been tested and can run on the following browsers:

+- Microsoft Internet Explorer 11

 - Mozilla Firefox

-- · Google Chrome
+- Google Chrome

-- · Microsoft Edge
+- Microsoft Edge

 - Apple Safari (Mac only)

-Sitecore Experience Platform supports all the current stable versions of these browsers.
+Sitecore Experience Platform 9.2.0 supports all the current stable versions of these browsers.
+However, it does not support the Compatibility view in Internet Explorer 11.